gunjan1909/marvel/MCU RESEARCH.md

 - X-Men: Days of Future Past☑️
 - Deadpool☑️
 - X-Men: Apocalypse☑️
-- Logan✔️
+- Logan☑️
-- Deadpool 2✔️
+- Deadpool 2☑️
-- Dark Phoenix✔️
+- Dark Phoenix☑️
-- The New Mutants✔️
+- The New Mutants☑️

 ## OTHER NON-CANON ✔️
 - Agents of SHIELD ☑️